2014 Sugaring Season

 well as regular updates on how our sap run is progressing.

 Short and long term weather forecasts are one of a syrup producer's best tools to help them prepare for a sap run.
 Cold nights below freezing with daytime temps above freezing will always get that sap moving.
 In addition, a falling barometric pressure that accompanies an approaching storm will also increase the local sap run.

 These are strictly observations on what's happening in our area and generalizations on what we THINK will happen.
 Please note that every area is different and should therefore be tapped accordingly.

-Weather conditions in our area look favorable for the rest of the month, but there are only three days in the forecast that will be over 32 degrees.
-For larger operations I would suggest to start getting your equipment ready, as I think the start to the 2013 season may be as early as the end of February.
-For small producers, my best suggestions is, as always, to tap just one or two trees and then watch and wait - when they start to let loose, tap the rest of them.
+Weather conditions in our area look favorable for the rest of the month, but there are only a few days in the upcoming forecast that will be over 32 degrees.
+We've just starting tapping our trees now and should be finished tapping within the next week or so.
+For larger operations I would suggest to start getting your equipment ready, as I think the start to the 2014 season may be a couple of weeks away.
+For small producers, my best suggestion is, as always, to tap just one or two trees and then watch and wait - when they start to let loose, tap the rest of them.